Make Crazy Colorful Art With Baking Soda And Vinegar Science!

-Baking Soda and Vinegar Art Experiment
+Baking Soda and Vinegar Experiment Art

 It only took three minutes to set up this Baking Soda and Vinegar activity.
 It’s that easy.
 Baking soda is also called Sodium Bicarbonate and is one of the basics of easy science experiments for kids!